 “Their sales process was one of the reasons I endorsed the Redmap offering,” says Matthew Thornton, Chief Information Officer for JG King.
 “They took their time to understand our requirements before even accepting our request to submit a proposal.
 They were transparent as to the risks they saw in the project and pushed back on some of our requirements.

 “It was clear that they had done this before, and that provided me great comfort given that it would be my responsibility to deliver this project to the business.”

 JG King uses two AP process-related applications to manage their business.

-Workflow Management Suite (WMS) handles purchase orders and job costing management, and the invoices are posted into the business’s Timberlink ERP.
+Workflow Management Suite (WMS) handles purchase orders and job costing management, and the invoices are posted into the business’s Timberline ERP.
 A middleware product called InSynergy transfers the data between the systems.